vadimcn/codelldb/BUILDING.md

 cd codelldb
-mkdir build  # (the build directory may be changed, but tasks.json assumes it's "build" under the project root) cd build cmake .. -DLLDB_PACKAGE=<path to zip archive created in the previous step>
+mkdir build  # (the build directory may be changed, but tasks.json assumes it's "build" under the project root) cd build cmake .. -DCMAKE_TOOLCHAIN_FILE=cmake/toolchain-x86_64-linux-gnu.cmake -DLLDB_PACKAGE=<path to zip archive created in the previous step>
 ```
+If you are on some other platform, edit the toolchain file accordingly.
+You *will* get linker errors if you don't use the toolchain file

 # VSCode
 If you intend to run and debug tests in VSCode, you may want to create a symlink from `<souce>/.cargo/config.toml`